sanjeevraolade/Rocket.Chat.Windows/Windows Release Build.md

 ## How to Generate Windows Release Build

+Recomended to have a machine with atleast 8GB of RAM

 The following guide will step through the various steps for generating Windows Release build for Rocket.Chat.

 **Note**: The steps will include all dependencies.
 If a particular dependency has already been installed, please skip to any relevant configuration section.